heliohackweek/Tremblay/README.md

   - Inspiration: [Creating a Full Sun Map with AIA and EUVI](https://docs.sunpy.org/en/stable/generated/gallery/map_transformations/reprojection_aia_euvi_mosaic.html)

 - [ ] __Step 2:__ Wavelet Enhancement of EUV Images for Improved Contrast
-  - Inspiration: [A Fresh View of the Extreme-Ultraviolet Corona from the Application of a New Image-Processing Technique](https://ui.adsabs.harvard.edu/abs/2008ApJ...674.1201S/abstract) _by G. Stenborg, A. Vourlidas & R.A.
+  - [ ] SoHO/EIT images: [A Fresh View of the Extreme-Ultraviolet Corona from the Application of a New Image-Processing Technique](https://ui.adsabs.harvard.edu/abs/2008ApJ...674.1201S/abstract) _by G. Stenborg, A. Vourlidas & R.A.
 Howard_
-  - [ ] SoHO/EIT images
   - [x] [STEREO/EUVI images](http://solar.jhuapl.edu/Data-Products/EUVI-Wavelets.php) _by the Johns Hopkins University Applied Physics Laboratory_

 - [x] __Step 3:__ Homogenization of the SoHO/EIT & STEREO/EUVI Datasets